 Conventional medicine groups spiritual practice under lifestyle modification.
 You make a deliberate choice, a commitment to self-care that becomes part of your daily routine, practiced every day like tooth-brushing (and for some, more like flossing).

 Quite distinct from spiritual practice, today’s medicine is a body of knowledge and interventions.

 Medical techniques — energy or otherwise — are deliberate interventions designed to fix symptoms while minimizing risk.
 The process follows the medical model of diagnosis, treatment plan, treatment implementation, evaluation, and recommendations for future care.
 They are reactions to a perceived problem rather than the daily promotion of health and well-being.

-Whether the intervention is surgery to rearrange the body or energy techniques to reorganize the biofield, they are done to us, received by us.
+Whether the intervention is surgery to rearrange the body or energy techniques to reorganize the biofield, they are done to us from outside.
 Even when giving ourselves an energy medicine treatment, we apply the techniques from outside, as if our bodies were someone else’s.

 That’s somewhat true of hands-on Reiki self-treatment as well.
 We apply our hands to the outside of our bodies.
 But what happens then?